pabvald/snlp-project/README.md

 #### Baseline models

-The table below shows the baseline validation perplexity for 3 models on the default hyperparameters:
+The table below shows the baseline validation perplexity for the 3 models on the default hyperparameters:

 | s1 (character-granularity)       | s2 (vocab size 500)    | s3 (vocab size 1500)    |
 | :------------- | :----------: | -----------: |